Undecidability of the Spectral Gap (full version)

-Consider now the case in which the universal TM \emph{does} halt on input $n$, then for any $r$ larger than the size of tape needed to halt it is clear that $\lambda_0(r)>0$.
-This follows immediately from the fact that the computational history state encoding the evolution (which necessarily has support on $\ket{\top}$) is the unique ground state of $h_{q\mathit{0}}$, and $h_{q\mathit{0}}\ge 0$.
-Let $r_1(n)$ be the minimal such $r$ of the form $4^m$.
-Then by \cref{put-promise-together}, the ground state energy of $H^{\Lambda(L)})$ is, after the energy shift, lower-bounded by
+Consider now the case in which the universal TM \emph{does} halt on input $n$.
+Take $r$ of the form $4^m$ large enough so that the TM has sufficient time and tape to halt.
+Let $r_1(n)$ denote the minimal such $r$.
+The computational history state encoding the evolution necessarily has support on $\ket{\top}$ and is the unique ground state of $h_{q\mathit{0}}\ge 0$.
+Thus $\lambda_0(r)>0$ and by \cref{put-promise-together} the ground state energy $\lambda_0(H^{\Lambda(L)})$ is, after the energy shift, lower-bounded by